dshieble/dshieble.github.io/_posts/2021-12-21-counting-features.md

 ## Conclusion

 Although we assume that our model is a linear regression in this post, the ideas we discuss are very general.
 In practice most large machine learning systems consume categorical signals as a combination of one-hot encoded features and running averages.
-Signals that are unlikely to change too quickly are often best encoded one-hot, whereas realtime responsiveness are ideally represented as running aggregates.
+Signals that are unlikely to change too quickly are often best encoded one-hot, whereas signals for which realtime responsiveness is paramount are ideally represented as running aggregates.